sanjanaharishh/Excel-sales-dashboard/README.md

-# Excel Sales Analysis
+# Coffee Shop Sales Analysis (Excel)

-This project demonstrates sales data analysis using Microsoft Excel.
+This project analyzes coffee shop sales data using Microsoft Excel.

-## Project Overview
+## What I did
+- Cleaned the raw sales data
+- Created Pivot Tables to analyze:
-- Analysed sales performance across products and regions
+  - Total sales
+  - Sales by product
+  - Sales by category
+  - Sales by time period
-- Used Excel formulas and pivot tables for insights
+- Used filters and slicers for better analysis
-- Identified trends in revenue and quantity sold

 ## Tools Used
 - Microsoft Excel
 - Pivot Tables
-- Excel formulas (SUM, IF, VLOOKUP/XLOOKUP)

-## Files
+## File
-- `sales_analysis.xlsx` – Main Excel analysis file
+- Coffee Shop Sales.xlsx